The curriculum maps and schemes of work we have developed have encouraged 'A Creative Curriculum' for our KS3 students.

 All students in the department have access to specialist facilities and teaching at the Lakes College and this year the students will be able to choose to study from the

-PE takes place each Wednesday for all students in the Planets department.
+PE takes place each Wednesday for all students in the Mountains department.
 PE involves a variety of activities including swimming, hydrotherapy, boxing, boccia, rugby, gym work, racket sports and yoga.
 Students are streamed in groups for this working with staff and students from across the department.

 As well as the excellent school facilities such as the multi gym, trampoline, sensory studio and hydrotherapy pool we are also able to access community facilities such as the Whitehaven Boxing Club, St Bees Pool and Sports Centre, Whitehaven Sports Centre and Workington Leisure Centre.